-ObjectiveTo review the current research status of in situ three-dimensional (3-D) printing technique and future trends.
+ObjectiveTo summarize the current research progress of three-dimensional (3D) printing technique for spinal implants manufacture.

 Objective